Search

 8. 9(f) Student Visa: Issued to a foreign national who has received a notice of acceptance from a Philippine Higher Education Institution authorized to admit foreign students.

 10. Single Entry Visa: Also known as a Tourist Visa, this visa allows you to enter a country only once during its validity period.
-The Philippines issues a single entry visa for tourists, which is valid for three months.
+The Philippines issues a single entry visa for tourists that is valid for three months.

 11. Multiple Entry Visa: Allows the holder to go to the foreign country multiple times within a specified validity period.
 In the case of the Philippines, multiple entry visas can be valid for six months or 12 months.